advaithg/tiny-basketball/README.md

 A basketball game built using [tiny graphics](https://github.com/encyclopedia-of-code/tiny-graphics-js)!

-To run locally, navigate to the folder containing these files and run `python server.py`
+To run locally, navigate to the folder containing these files and run `python server.py`.
+The website will show up on `localhost:8000`.

 You can also find the game deployed online at [tiny-basketball.netlify.app/](https://tiny-basketball.netlify.app/)